Serving U.S. Citizens & Their Foreign Spouse or Fiancé(e)

 - Proof of both partners' nationality and citizenship (e.g. passport, birth certificate, naturalization certification, etc.)

 - Documents for previous marriages that have been annulled or terminated

 - Passports with photographs in color, depicting the U.S. citizen and fiancé(e)/spouse

 Always be aware that the consular officer could ask for additional documents or information.
-When you have The Law Offices of Sandra I. Murado P.A. on your side, you can trust our Coral Gables immigration attorney to fully prepare you for potential issues and gather any and all evidence you may need.
+When you have the Law Office of Sandra I. Murado on your side, you can trust our Coral Gables immigration attorney to fully prepare you for potential issues and gather any and all evidence you may need.